WonderNeha/-InventoryManagementPOS/README.md

 # InventoryManagementPOS
-##Created By : Myself, Anustup Ganguly & Neha Ray
+##Created By : Myself, Anustup Ganguly & Debasish Halder
 ##A Point Of Sale Desktop Application to manage the Inventory System of a Company designed using C# .Net and Microsoft SQL Database.
 Design and development of an Inventory Management system.
 1. This application will include sound details of retail Point of Sale Application Software, Barcode